Big Springs Convention – September 1855

-Kansas was organized as a territory of the United States by the Kansas-Nebraska Act, which was approved by President Franklin Pierce on May 30, 1854.
-Scarcely had the echoes of the Congressional debates on that measure died away when the agitation was started for the admission of Kansas as a state.
-The primary issue at hand was whether Kansas should become a free or a slave state, and in the first efforts for statehood the Free-State men were the aggressors.
+Kansas was organized as a territory of the United States by the Kansas-Nebraska Act, which President Franklin Pierce approved on May 30, 1854.
+Scarcely had the echoes of the Congressional debates on that measure died away when the agitation was started for Kansas’s admission as a state.
+The primary issue at hand was whether Kansas should become a free or a slave state, and in the first efforts for statehood, the Free-State men were the aggressors.

 Never again was the pro-slavery interest so strongly entrenched in the territory.
 The governor, the courts, the army, and the President and his cabinet and Congress all were with them, and the Legislature might have called a convention with the assurance that the election could be carried by the same methods by which it was elected and that those methods would be approved at Washington.
 In all probability, if this had been done, Kansas would have been admitted in 1855 with a pro-slavery constitution.

-The Free-State men; however, were determined, and though the so-called “Bogus Legislature” was “officially” in charge, a meeting of Free-State men was held at Topeka on September 19, 1855.
+However, the Free-State men were determined, and though the so-called “Bogus Legislature” was “officially” in charge, a meeting of Free-State men was held at Topeka on September 19, 1855.
 This meeting called for an election of delegates to a Constitutional Convention to be held at Topeka on October 23, 1855.

 An election was held on October 19, 1855, in which a full list of 47 delegates was determined.
 The pro-slavery people did not participate in the election, the breach already being too wide between the parties.
 They also contended that a Constitutional Convention could only be called by the Legislature (Bogus Legislature) and ridiculed the whole movement.
-The Free-State men, on the other hand, contended that a constitution might be drafted by any convention, however, informally called; that the vital question was its ultimate adoption or rejection by the legal voters at an election held for that purpose.
-To support their contention they had the precedent of California, whose constitution was drafted by a convention held under a popular call.
+On the other hand, the Free-State men contended that a constitution might be drafted by any convention, however, informally called; that the vital question was its ultimate adoption or rejection by the legal voters at an election held for that purpose.
+To support their contention, they had the precedent of California, whose constitution was drafted by a convention held under a popular call.